This Bacteria Causes Pain, Bloating and Diarrhea

 Curiously, bees use it to protect their hive from infections.

 You should consult your doctor before taking propolis.
-Remember that it’s always best to start off slow and not to consume it for lengthy period of time.
+Remember that it’s also always best to start off slow and not to consume it for lengthy period of time.

-Other foods that may help you
+Other foods that may help you deal with the bloating and diarrhea

 - Raw, chopped potato